 Media Smart is a school-based eating disorder risk reduction program that has been found to have a range of beneficial results in large-scale randomised control trials.
 Click here for more information.

-The Body Confident Collective provides evidence-based body image programs, professional development, and consulting services to encourage a whole school approach to creating a body confident school.
-Click here for more information.
+The Embrace Collective provides evidence-based body image programs, professional development, and consulting services to encourage a whole school approach to creating a body confident school.
+This includes the Embrace Kids Classroom Program for years 5-8, and Body Blocks for early childhood educators.
+See The Embrace Collective website for further information.

 Professional development for school staff